trumpeterchris/Weather2Sheet/README.markdown

 * `--all` generate all reports (useful for creating custom reports and for mollifying the truly weather-crazed).

-All eleven options can be accompanied by the -s switch, which can be used to override the default location in .condrc.
+All twelve options can be accompanied by the -s switch, which can be used to override the default location in .condrc.
 The argument passed to -s can be a "city, state-abbreviation/country", a (U.S. or Canadian) zip code, a 3- or 4-letter airport code, or "lat,long".

 wu also has two additional switches that provide information about the program: